-Liza believes that therapy can be a challenging, but important, step toward a more fulfilling life.
-Through a spirit of willingness and a commitment to take action, Liza believes that anyone can learn to manage difficult emotions, navigate through transitions and change, which are an inevitable part of life
+Liza believes that therapy can be a challenging, but an important step toward a more fulfilling life.
+Through a spirit of willingness and a commitment to take action, Liza believes that anyone can learn to manage difficult emotions, and navigate through transitions and change, which are an inevitable part of life

-Carol Folisi earned her Bachelor of Arts degree in Psychology from North Central College in Naperville, and her Master of Science in Counseling Psychology from Benedictine University.
+Carol Folisi, LCPC, CADC, CEAP, earned her Bachelor of Arts degree in Psychology from North Central College in Naperville, and her Master of Science in Counseling Psychology from Benedictine University.
 She has been a therapist for over twenty-five years and has significant experience gained from a variety of treatment milieus, including hospitals, residential programs, and outpatient services.

 She is a certified addictions counselor as well as certified employee assistance professional.
 Her treatment approach is cognitive/behavioral in general, utilizing concepts from CBT, DBT, ACT, and other treatment modalities as dictated by client needs.
 Carol is experienced in individual, couples, adolescent, and family counseling covering a variety of treatment issues.